 font-variation-settings: 'wght' 800;

-}Detect user settings like dark mode using media queries or JavaScript APIs like Navigator.userAgent to adjust typography (MDN Navigator).
+}Detect user settings, such as dark mode, using media queries or JavaScript APIs like Navigator.userAgent to adjust typography (MDN Navigator).

 To ensure dynamic typography enhances rather than hinders the user experience, follow these best practices: